 15.09 The books and records of the Association shall be available for the inspection by any Regular Member of the Association at the Association's office during normal business hours except confidential information of the Association which may only be disclosed upon Board approval and on such terms as are required by the Board.

 15.10 In the event the Association is wound up or dissolved, the Association shall obtain and comply with the required authorizations and processes referenced in the Act.
-Further, in such event, all of its remaining assets after payment of its liabilities, if any, shall be paid to such registered and incorporated non-profit organization or organizations with purposes similar to those of the Association as a majority of the Regular Members determine and in no event shall any Member become entitled to any remaining assets of the Association.
+Further, in such event, all of its remaining assets after payment of its liabilities, if any, shall be paid to such registered and incorporated non-profit organization or organizations with purposes similar to those of the Association as a majority of the Regular Members determine and in no event shall any member become entitled to any remaining assets of the Association.

 15.11 The Board shall appoint by resolution an independent firm of chartered professional accountants as the Association’s auditor to audit the annual financial statements of the Association and an audited annual financial statement shall be submitted to each annual general meeting.

-15.12 The Association may acquire by gift or purchase and have, possess and enjoy land, tenements, rents, annuities and other property of any kind whatsoever within the Province of Alberta.
+15.12 The Association may acquire by gift or purchase and have, possess, and enjoy land, tenements, rents, annuities, and other property of any kind whatsoever within the Province of Alberta.

 15.13 The Association may from time to time sell, alienate, exchange, mortgage, let, lease or otherwise dispose of any part of its real or personal estate.